mars0i/pasta/README.md

 order to get rid of a warning message during startup.
 Place these jars in the same places as the others.

-Ways to run pasta using the full installation:
+### Ways to run pasta using the full installation:

+There is another way to run it described above in "How to run it".

 These instructions were tested on MacOS, and they should work on any full-fledged unix system such as Linux, MacOS, etc.  The same